A CPU in Lua

 FDX()

-This will output something like: PC IR 1 0x00 2 0x00 3 0x00
+The output should be similar to: PC IR 1 0x00 2 0x00 3 0x00

 Great!
 Now our machine finally does… nothing.